triangle-man/code-club/02-class.md

 * Multiply 48&thinsp;384 by 2&thinsp;091.

-* Divide a billion by a thousand.
+* Divide a billion iby a thousand.

 * Try evaluating `1/2` (just as written, not `(/ 1 2)`).
 What about
   `2/3`?
 What about `2 / 3`?
 What's going on?